KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 The steps to run Performance Analyzer via Live Response are:

 1. Initiate a Live Response session for the endpoint that needs troubleshooting
-2. Upload a file to library by clicking on:
+2. Upload the script to library by clicking on:

 <img alt="image" src="https://github.com/user-attachments/assets/cec0377f-98b5-4277-84d4-0b33f3cc6d58" />

-3. Run the Performance Analyzer with the following command in Live Response: `run LivePerfAnalyzer.ps1 -parameters "-Seconds 120"` You can change the value of `Seconds` to the time period in seconds that you need to run the analyzer, or skip the parameters completely, with the default value being 120 seconds.
+3. Run the Performance Analyzer with the following command in Live Response: `run LivePerfAnalyzer.ps1 -parameters "-Seconds 120"`.
+You can change the value of `Seconds` to the time period in seconds that you need to run the analyzer, or skip the parameters completely, with the default value being 120 seconds.
-4. Try to reproduce the activity that causes performance issues.
+4. Try to reproduce the activity that causes performance issues on the endpoint.
 Wait for the designated time.
 5. After the Performance Analyzer finishes, the following is printed:

 <img alt="image" src="https://github.com/user-attachments/assets/bdffe3dd-437d-422e-b039-3ec73fb4fe35" />